coreeng/core-platform-docs/content/cecg-idp/platform/master-and-node-upgrades.md

 * Significant cost
 * Complexity
-* Need to have higher quota headroom that `SURGE` to work properly
+* Need to have much higher quota headroom than `SURGE` to work properly

 #### Our node upgrade strategy
 Both strategies have their use cases.
 In our case,